 Forest Thinning and Fuels Reduction

 Forest thinning projects are an essential part of ACE’s contributions to nationwide conservation and fire mitigation efforts.
 Historically, many forests were allowed to burn regularly, preventing areas from becoming overgrown, while encouraging propagation of fire-resistant species.
 However, due to fire suppression over the last century, combined with current climate crises and extreme weather events, forests are becoming increasingly susceptible to broad scale devastation, with lasting impacts on human and wildlife communities.
 During a service term, members may have the opportunity to gain training and skills in chainsaw or crosscut saw operation, along with a Wilderness First Aid (WFA) certification.
 Members working on forest thinning or fuels reduction projects can expect to mark, fell, buck, and pile or remove designated trees or logs from overgrown, fire-suppressed areas in order to help restore forests to historic conditions.

-ACE Crews working on habitat restoration efforts may perform a wide variety of tasks such as planting native species, naturalizing social trails (unauthorized walking or vehicle paths), or selectively spraying herbicide, among others.
-Members involved in habitat restoration projects can expect to learn plant identification of local non-native invasive and native species, as well as how to safely use and maintain gear.
+ACE Crews working on habitat restoration efforts may perform a wide variety of tasks such as planting, naturalizing social trails (unauthorized walking or vehicle paths), or selectively spraying herbicide, among others.
+Members involved in habitat restoration projects can expect to learn plant identification of local plant species, as well as how to safely use and maintain gear.
 Planting projects may involve the use of power augers or dibble bars, while naturalization of social trails can typically be accomplished with trail tools.
 On herbicide projects, crews typically use backpack or hand sprayers and additional personal protective equipment (PPE) to eradicate invasive species via foliar, cut-stump, or basal treatments.
 Herbicide treatments may be selected in place of hand-pulling or mechanical removal due to a site’s sensitivity or historical significance, or due to an invasive species’ robust ability to quickly outcompete or harm others in the ecosystem.